MohammedRaghib/Week-3-Project-Python/Readme.md

 ```
 #### Standard Programming Procedures.
 The projects has the requirements listed and it has an enviroment initialised, it requires bs4 to scrape the website and
 request to fetch the url.
-After fetching it will combine the data to a CSV file, te data will then be reviwed and will show you
+After fetching it will combine the data to a CSV file, the data will then be reviwed and will show you
 the best product to sell based on the data gotten.